amburednyaneshwar/hello-word/README.md

 # hello-word
-first directory
+hi I am Dnyaneshwar,
-hi I am Dnyaneshwar.
+ this is my first directory.